semgrep/semgrep-docs/docs/writing-rules/autofix.md

 ---
 append_help_link: true
+tags:
+  - Rule writing
 ---

 # Autofix

 Autofix is a Semgrep feature where rules contain suggested fixes to resolve findings.

 Semgrep's rule format supports a `fix:` key that supports the replacement of metavariables and regex matches with potential fixes.
 This allows for value capture and rewriting.
 With rules that make use of the autofix capability, you can resolve findings as part of your code review workflow.
 Semgrep suggests these fixes through GitHub PR or GitLab MR comments.